 His tenure with The Carter Center – South Sudan includes roles as the deputy country representative and country representative.
 During the same period, he contributed to a greater than 80 percent reduction in new Guinea worm cases while designing, establishing, and managing technical, operational, and administrative structures supporting hundreds of staff and thousands of volunteers.
 In addition, Alex has worked as a consultant for various public health organizations including CDC where he worked with various ministries of health to build epidemiological capacity and develop management systems.
 Alex holds a bachelor’s degree from the University of North Carolina and Master of Public Administration degree from the George Washington University.

-As a Program Associate with CWW, Lauren Abrams supports the STH Coalition and members of the CWW team.
 Prior to joining CWW, Lauren served as a Peace Corps volunteer in Mozambique.
 There, she worked in community health promotion, focusing on issues related to HIV/AIDS, orphans and vulnerable children, and environmental health and sanitation.
-She holds a Bachelor of Science degree in Environmental Management and a Master of Public Affairs degree in Sustainable Development from Indiana University.
+Lauren holds a Bachelor of Science degree in Environmental Management and a Master of Public Affairs degree in Sustainable Development from Indiana University.
+She is a fluent Portuguese speaker.